-RN to BSN Accelerated Degree Program
+RN to BSN Accelerated Degree Program (Center for Adult and Professional Studies)

 This RN to BSN Accelerated Degree Program leading to a Bachelor of Science in Nursing is a unique alternative to the traditional method of pursuing a college degree.
 It is designed specifically for adult learners who have an RN license and desire to complete their baccalaureate degree while continuing to work.
 The program is a field-based modular design, delivered to cohort groups.
 Each cluster will have a primary advisor who will provide system guidance, direct special projects, and serve as mentor to individual learners.